Kathleen Clarke: Later life

 Following her death aged 94 in 1972 at a nursing home in Liverpool, she received the rare honour of a state funeral.
 She is buried at Deans Grange Cemetery, Dublin.
 She preferred to be known as Caitlín Bean Uí Chléirigh (Kathleen, Mrs Clarke) and had this inscription on her headstone.
-Her grand-niece, Helen Litton, edited her memoirs and her biography was published in 1991.
+Her grand-niece, Helen Litton, edited her memoirs, and her biography was published in 1991.

-An apartment building in Ballybough is named after Clarke, 'Kathleen Clarke Place'.
+'Kathleen Clarke Place', an apartment building in Ballybough, is named after Clarke.